DiamondLightSource/annotypes/README.rst

 |build_status| |coverage|

-Adding annotations to Python types while still being compatible with mypy
+Adding annotations to Python types while still being compatible with mypy_ and PyCharm_

 You can write things like: